gla-rad/py_iec_61162/README.md

 The IEC 61162 Python Package implements parts of the IEC 61162 series of standards, 'Maritime Navigation and Radiocommunication Equipment and Systems - Digital Interfaces'.
 Currently, support is included for the following parts:

-* Part 1: Single talker and multiple listeners; and
+* Part 1, 'Single talker and multiple listeners'; and
-* Part 450: Multiple talkers and multiple listeners - Ethernet interconnection.
+* Part 450, 'Multiple talkers and multiple listeners - Ethernet interconnection'.

 The package has been developed using Python v.3.11.1.